NENUBioCompute/TAPPI/figures/README.md

 pip install openpyxl ptitprince seaborn gseapy
 ```

+### Data and Code Availability

+- **Full dataset and visualization code:** The complete data and the code used for generating all figures can be downloaded from [Figshare](https://figshare.com/ndownloader/files/63462042).

+- **Individual figure data and visualization:** Data and plotting code for individual figures can be accessed as follows:

 ### Figure 2
 Source data for Fig. 2a can be downloaded, and the visualization and calculation process can be found in [figure_2a.ipynb](https://github.com/NENUBioCompute/TAPPI/blob/main/figures/figure_2a.ipynb).